-Your Employment Authorization documentation states you are an immigrant noncitizen with a C-33 status.
-The status of C-33, according to the USCIS and Social Security Administration is in reference to a status classified as Deferred Action on Childhood Arrivals.
+You uploaded a copy of your Employment Authorization card on October 21, 2015 with the status of C-33, which was verified on October 27, 2015.
+Your employment authorization documentation states you are an immigrant noncitizen with a C-33 status.
+The status of C-33, according to the United States Customs and Immigration Services (USCIS) and Social Security Administration (SSA) is in reference to a status classified as Deferred Action on Childhood Arrivals.
 Individuals who have obtained an Employment Authorization card with the status of C-33 category are persons considered not "lawfully present" for purposes of the federal definition, and are therefore not recognized as eligible to receive federal funding under those programs.

 In addition, while individuals who have been determined to be qualified aliens and were formerly eligible for Medicaid through the state, but not eligible for Medicaid under federal law, were transitioned to the Essential Plan as of January 1, 2016, this is not the case for persons who received Deferred Action status.